eXascaleInfolab/fastconsensus/README.md

                         proportion of the edges are with wt = 1 (default:
                         0.02)
   -w PROCS, --worker-procs PROCS
-                        number of parallel worker processes for the clustering (default: 4)
+                        number of parallel worker processes for the clustering, it is automatically decreased to
+                        min(input_partitions, cpu_num) (default: 10)
   -o OUTDIR, --output-dir OUTDIR
                         output directory (default: out_partitions)
 ```